alexzhangs/xsh/README.md

 #### 5.1.4.
 Publish the library

-In order to tell world that the library is ready, you have to make at least one Git tag to publish the library.
+To tell the world that the library is ready, you have to make at least one Git tag to publish the library.

 To use [Semantic Versioning](https://semver.org) for the tag name is recommended.